 Figure 15 is a visual representation of the ranking data in table 10.
 Bromley has remained towards the bottom of the league table for domestic emissions (red) and close to the top of the table for commercial emissions (blue).
-Emissions for transport have increased since 2015.
-In 2016, LB Bromley's 'All sectors' ranking moved down six positions to 24th.
-Deterioration in performance may be due to larger improvements by other Local Authorities relative to improvements that Bromley has made.
+Emissions for 2017 have decreased in all areas.
+In 2017, LB Bromley's 'All sectors' ranking is 18th, the same position held since 2015.
+This reflects the general lack of significant reductions made in total emissions (61kt) and small growth in local population.